pabloazurduy/notes/machine_learning/ml_oreilly.md

 $$
 We usually use a stopping criteria such as $\theta^{next} - \theta<\epsilon $.
 We call $\epsilon$ the `"tolerance"`

 **Stochastic Gradient Descent**: we can perform the same Gradient Descent methodology but using just a sample from the entire dataset (to improve speed).
 It only uses one sample, therefore the convergence is very noisy.
-Because this algorithm is super noise it hardly converges to a minima and stays there, therefore we could iteratively reduce the learning rate $\eta$ this is call **Simulated Annealing**.
+Because this algorithm is super noise it hardly converges to a minimum and stays there, therefore we could iteratively reduce the learning rate $\eta$ this is call **Simulated Annealing**.
 The reduction rate function is called _learning schedule_.

 **MiniBatch Gradient Descent**: Minibatch Is the same as Stochastic Gradient Descent, but, instead of adding one sample at the time, it adds a batch of `n_samples` therefore making the computation harder, but increasing the stability of the convergence.
 #### Learning Curves